utshomax/postman-docs/src/pages/docs/collections/live-collections/update-live-collections.md

 <img alt="Live Collections update request" src="https://assets.postman.com/postman-docs/v10/live-collections-update-request-first-time-popup.jpg" />

-Selecting automatic updates will result in requests getting automatically created or updated any time the API events are observed in the service.
+Selecting automatic updates will result in requests getting automatically created or updated any time the API events are observed in the service without any notifications being sent.

 To see a log of updates made automatically, you can use the collection change log.
 See [Viewing changes in a Live Collection](#viewing-changes-in-a-live-collection) for more